Support Centre - Wildlife Helpline Volunteer

 (Photo Credit: Paul Steeves)

-Helpline Volunteers provide much-needed assistance to the Outpatient Care Team by screening, prioritizing, and answering calls on our Wildlife Helpline.
+Helpline Volunteers provide much-needed assistance to the Support Centre Team by screening, prioritizing, and answering calls on our Wildlife Helpline.
 These volunteers work to save wildlife by providing advice and assistance to members of the public.

 You will be:

 - Answering our community wildlife helpline and providing wildlife-related advice and support to the public